A Joint Model for IT Operation Series Prediction and Anomaly Detection: Experiments

-Although the configurations on RNN based approaches are similar, the performance difference between ours and the rest is significant.
-The input of RM-LSTM is cleaner, nevertheless its performance is still poorer than standard LSTM and GRU.
-This is because cleaning data with a hard threshold may hurt the normal data distribution in the meantime.
-In contrast, our way that cleans the sequence by VAE turns out to be a much better choice.
-Moreover, compared with LSTM and ADTP${}^-$, ADTP performs better.
-This demonstrates that VAE and SR weighting both help to alleviate the impact of noise and anomalies to the LSTM block.
-Compared to AD-TP, ADTP also achieves better performance.
-This shows that the joint training makes the reconstructed output from VAE not only robust, but also beneficial to the trend prediction.
-Fig.~\ref{fig:demo} shows a sequence from \textbf{KPI} dataset that are predicted by Prophet, GRU, LSTM, RM-LSTM and ADTP.
-GRU, LSTM and RM-LSTM are able to predict the trends of the time series well.
+Compared to LSTM and PAD${}^-$, PAD shows better performance.
+This indicates that VAE and SR weighting both help to alleviate the impact from the noise and anomalies to the LSTM block.
+Compared to P-AD, PAD also achieves better performance.
+This shows that the joint training makes the reconstructed output from VAE not only robust, but also beneficial to the prediction.
+Fig.~\ref{fig:demo} shows a sample sequence from \textbf{KPI} dataset along with the predicted results from GRU, LSTM, LSTM*, and PAD.
+In general, approaches such as GRU, LSTM and LSTM* are able to predict the status well.
 However, many anomalies are produced as they are too sensitive to the anomalies and noise in training.
-In contrast, the sequence predicted by ADTP are mixed with considerably fewer anomalies as the interference from anomaly is suppressed by SR and VAE.
+In contrast, the sequence predicted by PAD are mixed with considerably fewer anomalies as the interference from anomalies is suppressed by SR and VAE.